 Other Matters

-Unless otherwise stated, this Report indicates the state of affairs as of the end of February 2019.
+Unless otherwise stated, this Report indicates the state of affairs as of the end of February 2020.
+However, additions shall be made in case of noteworthy progress after the release.

 The Report is available on the METI website.